SimonDedman/MarSpatAuto/README.md

     • female cownose rays reach sexual maturity at 5.3 years old (4.6 – 5.9 1SD)
 “There is a set of standard-tags (aka fields) existing, which can be interpreted by BibTeX or third-party tools.
 Those which are unknown are ignored by BibTeX, thus can be used to store additional information without interfering with the final outcome of a document. ” http://www.bibtex.org/Format/
 Could use the note field https://www.bibtex.com/format/ multiple times allowed.
 Could also add SM links here?

+# Ok so what do *I* do?
+Go to issues, think of an explanatory variable you use.
+Is there an issue for that?
+No?
+Create one.
+Go one better and find the highest res publically availavle dataset for that.
+If nothing else, create the issue.